rodrigozucchini/software-design/README.md

-# software-design
+# Software Development Principles and Patterns

 A comprehensive guide to software development principles and design patterns, including clear explanations and code examples.

-# Software Development Principles and Patterns

 ## Part 1: Software Development Principles and Patterns